Finger pinching conspiracy theory: MapleStory scandal

-Other rumors from conspiracy theorists were likewise challenged, including: that a tweet by Ppuri animator hinted at hiding the fingers (the tweet is unrelated to radical feminist conspiracies, made back in March 2022 as a sarcastic response to an internet rumor that degraded feminism); that Ppuri has voided its offices and ghosted its clients (it never did, although a number of employees were temporarily relocated to other places in light of threatening phone calls and several unidentified people visiting and taking photos of the main office); and that Ppuri has performed similar practice on a promotional video of Street Fighter 6 (the company did not work on said animatics).
+Other rumors from conspiracy theorists were likewise challenged, including: that a tweet by Ppuri animator hinted at hiding the fingers (the tweet is unrelated to radical feminist conspiracies, made back in March 2022 as a sarcastic response to an internet rumor that degraded feminism); that Ppuri had voided its offices and ghosted its clients (it never did, although a number of employees were temporarily relocated to other places in light of threatening phone calls and unidentified visitors taking photos of the main office); and that Ppuri had performed similar practice on a promotional video of Street Fighter 6 (the company did not work on said animatics).

 Nexon has eluded subsequent contacts from Ppuri afterwards.
 The company faced additional complaints from Nexon players after the scandal, who insisted there were more pinching fingers in MapleStory.
 Each was resolved with Nexon removing the fingers.

-Since the scandal, Ppuri sought to pursue legal actions against internet trolls who harassed its employees.
-Ppuri's press conference in December 2023 mentioned it had collected over thousands of internet posts of cyberbullying against the company and its animators; 308 posts were eventually chosen to press criminal charge through the Seocho District police between May and June 2024.
-The police initially dismissed Ppuri's charges on July 24, 2024, on the basis that it's logical for defendants to criticize Ppuri animators for allying with feminists.
+Ppuri sought to pursue legal actions against internet trolls who harassed its employees.
+Ppuri's press conference in December 2023 mentioned it had collected over thousands of internet posts of cyberbullying against the company and its animators; 308 posts were eventually chosen to press charges through the Seocho District police between May and June 2024.
+The police initially dismissed Ppuri's charges on July 24, 2024, on the basis that it is logical for defendants to criticize Ppuri animators for allying with feminists.
 It re-opened the case two days later, after its decision was met with public condemnation and a request for reinvestigation from the Prosecutors' Office.
 The police finished the re-investigation in February 2025 against the 86 specified defendants, some of which were informed for multiple offenses, including defamation and cyberstalking.
 The Ppuri animator and plaintiff appealed in April against those who were not informed, saying that the police did not explain properly on why they were acquitted.